 Head to this almost 100-year-old tavern in Chestnut Hill where the fourth-generation McNallys use high-quality ingredients to carry on the classic version of their cheesesteak variation, the Schmitter — with fried salami, grilled tomato, and signature sauce on a kaiser roll — conceived in 1964 for a regular who liked his Schmidt’s beer.

-When the pandemic hit, Ari Miller’s Frizwit pop-up turned into a weekly shop within the space of his currently closed-to-the-public BYOB Musi.
+When the pandemic hit, Ari Miller’s Frizwit pop-up turned into a weekly shop within the space of his current BYOB Musi.
+Now, Musi is open again and Frizwit at Musi is back to a once-a-month pop-up that takes place on the last Monday of the month — and it’s certainly worth stopping by.
 Here, Miller simply and effectively upgrades the classic cheesesteak with better ingredients: Primal Supply beef, a Merzbacher’s hoagie roll, a creamy beer cheese sauce, and onions.

 The crusty, sesame-speckled house-baked rolls are key for all the sandwiches at this Italian Market pizzeria.
-And, for the cheesesteaks, so is the well-cooked, high-quality rib eye.
-But turn that roll into garlic bread for the “Tony Head,” and you have a simple but full-flavored twist on the cheesesteak that suddenly seems obvious, but also essential.
+And, for the cheesesteaks, so is the chewy, but not too chewy, high-quality rib eye.

 Nothing at this East Passyunk barbecue spot certifies owner Mike Strauss’ status as a uniquely Philadelphian pitmaster quite like his brisket cheesesteak.
 He uses all the trappings of the South Philly classic: seeded rolls, caramelized diced onions, and a creamy house Whiz made from Cooper Sharp (the lesser-known American cheese with century-old Philly roots).
 It’s the brisket, though, that gives this sandwich magnetic powers.
 A high-grade slab of beef is cured for a couple of days, then smoked over wood for up to 14 hours.